St4ckben/StomPop/README.md

 6. Copy the new set of sounds on the Micro-SD card
 7. Eject the Micro-SD card and put it back on the Micro-SD card reader
 8. Close the stompbox case.
+9. Enjoy !

 ## 5. How to build PopStompbox ?

 ### You will need...

+This is the shop list of what I used, for some of them, they can be replaced by other references.

+- 1x (wooden) box (I did mine myself but you can use whatever you want to use)
+- 1x piezoelectric sensor
+- 1x Arduino Nano
+- 1x Micro-SD card reader for arduino
+- 1x 9V battery
+- 2x female 6.35mm jack adaptor
+- 1x normally-open monostable switch for sound selection
+- 1x bi-stable switch for power
+- 1x led
+- 4x IN4007-like diodes
+- 1x 6.8 ohms resistor
+- 2x 220 ohms resistor
+- 1x 1K ohms resistor
+- 1x 5K ohms resistor
+- 2x 10K ohms resistor
+- 1x 55K ohms resistor
+- 1x 100K ohms resistor
+- 1x 3M ohms resistor
+- 1x 1M ohms linear potentiometer for volume
+- 1x Panasonic TQ2-5VDC DPDT relay
+- 2x 2N3904 transistor
+- 1x 100nF capacitor
+- 2x 1uF capacitor
+- 1x LM358N amplifier
+- Several wires

 ### Electronical wiring layout